Try Redis Cloud free for 14 days in AWS Marketplace

 Learn more

-How Redis Enterprise solves your challenges
+Redis Enterprise solves your challenges

-The problemThe Redis Enterprise solution
+The problemThe solution

 Latency encountered with often-repeatable queriesblue check icon Redis Enterprise provides a real-time cache and database that offers low-latency caching to speed up repeatable SQL queries.

 The lack of system-wide standardization across many microservices, which results in high maintenance costsblue check icon Redis Smart Cache improves development velocity and reduces costs as a transparent no-code solution for query caching with Redis Enterprise.
-It also provide insights about JDBC workloads, so developers can make smart decisions on which queries to cache.
+It also provide insights about JDBC workloads, so devs can make smart decisions on which queries to cache.

 Struggle to provide data scale and resilienceblue check icon Redis Enterprise maintains performance at scale and provides a 99.999% uptime SLA to support mission-critical applications.